mavenraven/forecast/README.md

 * The chosen geocoding API doesn't work very well.
 For example, `34343` is mapped to Denver, but it's actually in Sarasota, FL.
-In a real project, I would use Google's geocoding API, but I didn't to use any service that required a credit card or have more of a surface area than geocoding to avoid any possibility of surprise bills.
+In a real project, I would use Google's geocoding API, but I didn't want to use any service that required a credit card or have more of a surface area than geocoding to avoid any possibility of surprise bills.

 * Similarly, none of the free weather APIs that I tested were that great.
-The one that I settled on (`api.weather.gov`) doesn't offer the daily high / low, for example.
+The one that I settled on (`api.weather.gov`) doesn't offer the daily high / low.

-* I noticed some serious discrepancies in the weather returned by the API vs. Google.
+* In addition, I noticed some serious discrepancies in the weather returned by the API vs. Google.
 For example, last night in Brooklyn, `api.weather.gov` said that it was 63°, which Google said that it was 70°.

 * The extended forecast is hardcoded placeholder values.
 This is possible to build with